State Seasonal Update NSW Summary

 Overview

-• DPIRD’s Drought Forecast indicates that drought conditions are likely to continue in parts of the South East, Western, Riverina and Murray LLS regions out to the end of April 2025.
+• DPIRD’s Drought Forecast indicates that drought conditions are likely to expand in parts of southern and western NSW at the end of June 2025.

-The seasonal climate outlook forecasts above median rainfall and warm temperatures as the more likely outcome for most of NSW in the February to April 2025 period.
+The seasonal climate outlook is for near median to below median rainfall and warm temperatures as the most likely outcome for much of NSW in the April to June period.

-• There is an 45% to above 75% chance of rainfall exceeding the historical median across NSW for the February to April 2025 period, depending on location.
+• There is a 30% to 75% chance of rainfall exceeding the historical median across NSW for the reporting period, depending on location.

-• The temperature outlook indicates that there is a moderate to high likelihood (55% to above 80% chance) of above median maximum temperatures across NSW during the February to April 2025 period.
+• The temperature outlook indicates that there is a moderate to high likelihood (55% to above 80% chance) of above median maximum and minimum temperatures for NSW for the reporting period.

 Support Services